 - Not-for-profits/charities are also included.

 - Businesses will need to attest that they are doing what they can to pay the other 25% of salaries for employees.

-- Applications can be made through the CRA website, with the portal and fund payments being ready in 3-6 weeks.
+- Applications can be made through the CRA website.

 - The payout will then be made to a direct deposit system, which is already used by 50% of companies in Canada.